 And yet, remarkably, almost unfathomably - and totally in keeping with recent seasons of the Champions League - they pulled it off.
 The 3-0 result and performance was as comprehensive as they’ve produced in this competition since the quarter-final first leg against Barcelona two years ago.

-While Ronaldo (and rightly so) will be at the centre of every headline for a performance borne out of sheer force of will and unflinching self-belief in a competition he has come to define, one of the standout performers on the night was Federico Bernardeschi.
+While Ronaldo (and rightly so) will be at the centre of every headline for a performance borne out of sheer force of will and unflinching self-belief in a competition he has come to define, one of the standout performers on the night - a Unibet promo code of a display - was Federico Bernardeschi.

 This felt like Bernardeschi’s coming-of-age.
 It was a performance where he made that quantum leap, from having potential - and 18 months into his time at Juve, largely unfulfilled – to someone worthy of playing for Italy’s biggest club.
 This was, by some distance, his finest game in black and white.